Engineered Wood Flooring Christmas Clean

 1. Wet mops ruin engineered wood flooring

-For some reason we have the idea that the more cleaning product we add to our mop buckets the cleaner our floors will look.
-In goes your favourite cleaning agent topped up with generous dilution of water and away you go with your trusty mop in tow.
+For some reason, we have the idea that the more cleaning product we add to our mop buckets the cleaner our floors will look.
+In goes, your favourite cleaning agent topped up with a generous dilution of water and away you go with your trusty mop in tow.
 Stop!
 Excessive moisture can be harmful to your engineered wood flooring.
 The water soaks through the boards leading to lifting, warping or even cracking.
 A dry microfiber mop and a good concentrated cleaning agent is enough to keep your floors looking fabulous.
 There is no need for wet mops or an overhaul of cleaning products.
 For the more stubborn dirt, a damp cloth thoroughly squeezed out is enough to tackle it.
 If this doesn’t work and a stain persists get in touch with your flooring provider or a wood flooring specialist to find out what to do next.
 There are specialist products available to treat stains.
 Risking home remedies could make the situation worse.

 2. All-In-One Cleaning System

 The cost can add up when constantly replacing your cleaning equipment.
 Some all-in-one cleaning systems come with machine washable microfiber cloths, eliminating the need to keep buying replacements.
 A spray cleaning agent is also recommended over the free flow alternative as this allows you to control the amount you’re using better and gives a more even coverage.